 What will the Local Plan replace?

-When adopted the SLP will replace the Black Country Core Strategy (adopted in 2011), the Sandwell Site Allocations and Development Plan Document (the SAD, adopted in 2012) and Area Action Plans for Smethwick (2008), Tipton (2008) and West Bromwich (2012).
+The SLP replaces the Black Country Core Strategy (adopted in 2011), the Sandwell Site Allocations and Development Plan Document (the SAD, adopted in 2012) and Area Action Plans for Smethwick (2008), Tipton (2008) and West Bromwich (2012).

-It will also incorporate elements of former supplementary planning documents as appropriate and will include details from the West Bromwich Masterplan and Interim Planning Statement.
-It contains details from and links to other emerging masterplans being used to drive regeneration in Smethwick (Grove Lane and Rolfe Street) and Wednesbury.
+It also incorporates elements of former supplementary planning documents as appropriate and includes details from the West Bromwich Masterplan and Interim Planning Statement (2022).
+It contains details from and links to other masterplans being used to drive regeneration in Smethwick (Grove Lane and Rolfe Street) and Wednesbury.

+The SLP includes some policies based on original versions found in the SAD and BCCS, and others based on the policies set out in the draft Black Country Plan.
+A list of previously adopted policies and other planning documents that are superseded by the SLP is included in Appendix L, together with references to the specific SLP policies that replace them.

 The Context of the Local Plan

 The SLP has been prepared in the context of national and local guidance and strategies.
-A range of evidence has been commissioned by the Council to support the spatial strategy and policies within this plan, which will be available to view on the Sandwell local plan web page alongside the consultation documents.
+A range of evidence has been commissioned by the Council to support the spatial strategy and policies within this plan.

 National Planning Policy Framework (NPPF)